aws/sagemaker-python-sdk/doc/using_pytorch.rst

 Write an inference script
 -------------------------

-You must create an inference script that implements (at least) the ``predict_fn`` function that calls the loaded model to get a prediction.
+You must create an inference script that implements (at least) the ``model_fn`` function that calls the loaded model to get a prediction.

+**Note**: If you use elastic inference with PyTorch, you can use the default ``model_fn`` implementation provided in the serving container.

 Optionally, you can also implement ``input_fn`` and ``output_fn`` to process input and output.
 For information about how to write an inference script, see `Serve a PyTorch Model <#serve-a-pytorch-model>`_.
 Save the inference script as ``inference.py`` in the same folder where you saved your PyTorch model.